Drama and Theatre

 - To develop and nurture confidence, co-operation, creativity and independent thinking.

-- To develop and nurture appreciation and enthusiasm for performance art as well as developing students' skills in all aspects of performance, production, analysis and evaluation.
+- To develop and nurture appreciation and enthusiasm for performance art as well as developing pupils’ skills in all aspects of performance, production, analysis and evaluation.

 - To develop and nurture understanding and interest in the historical, cultural and social context in which drama is created and performed.

-- To offer opportunities for all students to be involved in theatrical productions as a performer, a technician, backstage or front of house.
+- To offer opportunities for all pupils to be involved in theatrical productions as a performer, a technician, backstage or front of house.

-- To allow students access to drama in the wider community through theatre visits, residential trips, participation in drama festivals and links with other schools.
+- To allow pupil access to drama in the wider community through theatre visits, residential trips, participation in drama festivals and links with other schools.

-- In the First and Second Years students have one lesson of drama per week.
+In the First and Second Years pupils have one lesson of drama per week.

-- Drama is offered at GCSE and A level.
-At GCSE level students have four lessons per week.
-At A level students have between six and eight lessons per week.
+Drama is offered at GCSE and A Level.
+At GCSE pupils have four lessons per week.
+At A Level pupils have between six and eight lessons per week.

-Alexandra Yankova BA (Hons) – Teacher of Drama and English
+Mrs Alexandra Yankova BA (Hons), Teacher of Drama and English, LAMDA Co-ordinator

 A graduate of the University of Bristol with a PG Diploma in Journalism from the University of Cardiff and a PGCE from Roehampton, Alex has previously taught English and Drama at Hinchley Wood School, Esher, The British International School in Cairo and St John’s School, Leatherhead.